 A Royalton resident, he has served as a trustee of public funds, and member of the Revolving Loan Fund committee and the Royalton Planning Commission.
 He has been active with the South Royalton School and served on the Vermont Institute of Natural Science and Dartmouth Hitchcock Alliance boards.
 He was also an alumni interviewer for Middlebury College for 25 years.
 He has been married to his wife Louise for 53 years and they have two children.

-Jody Richards is a Bethel native who now lives in Randolph.
+Jody Davignon is a Bethel native who now lives in Randolph.
 She is managing partner and co-owner of Farrow Financial, a financial planning and money management firm in Randolph.

 Jody first joined Gifford’s investment subcommittee in 2011, then its finance committee in 2013, and finally its Board in 2014.